-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1008443/UKCIS_sha ring_nudes_and_semi_nudes_advice_for_education_settings__Web_accessible.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1008443/UKCIS_sharing nudes and semi nudes advice for education settings.
+Web accessible .pdf

 Initiation/Hazing

 Hazing is a form of initiation ceremony which is used to induct newcomers into an organisation such as a private College, sports team etc. There are several different forms, from relatively mild rituals to severe and sometimes violent ceremonies.
 The ceremony welcomes newcomers by subjecting them to a series of trials which promote a bond between them.
 After the hazing is over, the newcomers also have something in common with older members of the organisation, because they all experienced it as part of a rite of passage.
 Many rituals involve humiliation, embarrassment, abuse, and harassment.